 Colombia told him not to limit abortion

-Taking into account the previous context, the Constitutional Court decided to reject the magistrate's proposal to reform to limit abortion.
+Taking IGNORE INTO account the previous context, the Constitutional Court decided to reject the magistrate's proposal to reform to limit abortion.
 The high court argued that, in cases of abortion, women should abide by the three existing causes mentioned above.
 The ruling came with three votes in favor and six against, giving a victory to the sectors that claimed to eliminate any obstacle to abortion, says El País de España.

 If a doctor determines that the woman meets any of the three conditions mentioned and authorizes, then the abortion may be performed.
 This right is legal since 2006.
 Data revealed by the Spanish newspaper say that in 2017 there were 10,517 abortions, many more than in 2016 when 6,500 were practiced.

 "The doctors are the ones to decide on these causes and the Court urged the Congress of the Republic to exercise its freedom of legislative configuration in the matter of abortion and in particular, if it considers it, to regulate the issue of the terms, for the time being, the Court remains in its decision ," El Heraldo told the newspaper the president of the Constitutional Court, Judge Alejandro Linares.